Walter Casagrande: Club career

 During his career, which spanned from 1980 to 1996, Casagrande played for a number of clubs.
 He represented Corinthians, Caldense, São Paulo, Flamengo, and Paulista F.C. in Brazil, Portuguese club FC Porto, and Italian clubs Ascoli and Torino F.C.
-He won two São Paulo State Championships with Corinthians n 1982 and 1983, while playing alongside Sócrates, forming one of the greatest strike partnerships in the history of Brazilian football.
+He won two São Paulo State Championships with Corinthians in 1982 and 1983, while playing alongside Sócrates, forming one of the greatest strike partnerships in the history of Brazilian football.
 He moved to Europe from his home country in 1986 to join Porto, winning a European Cup title in 1987 during his only season with the team.
 He subsequently joined Serie A side Ascoli later that year, where he remained for four seasons – three of which were in Serie A and one in Serie B – scoring 38 goals in 96 appearances, and becoming an idol with the club's fans.
 After the club was relegated to Serie B during the 1989–90 season, he remained with Ascoli and helped the team win promotion back to Serie A the following season, after which he left to join Torino.
 In his first season in Turin, he helped Torino to the 1992 UEFA Cup Final, scoring a goal in the first leg of the semi-finals against Real Madrid at the Santiago Bernabéu Stadium, as well as two more in the final; however, he was ultimately unable to prevent his side from losing to Ajax on away goals.
 Casagrande is also remembered by the club's fans for scoring a brace in a Turin Derby victory over rivals Juventus.
 In 1993, he helped the club win the Coppa Italia.
 In total he obtained 69 appearances during his time at the club under manager Emiliano Mondonico, scoring 19 goals.
 He later returned to Brazil in 1993, to play for Flamengo; that year, he was runner-up in the Supercopa Sudamericana with the club, losing in a penalty shootout to another Brazilian team, São Paulo.
 He subsequently went on to have a second spell with Corinthians between 1994 and 1995; in total, he played 256 games and scored 102 goals for the latter club.
 Finally, he played for Lousano Paulista, and later São Francisco, before ending his career in 1996.

 International career

 With the Brazil national football team, Casagrande played in 19 matches between April 1985 and June 1986, scoring nine goals.
-He was left off of the team that took part at the 1982 FIFA World Cup, but he played in three games during the 1986 FIFA World Cup.
+He was left out of the team that took part at the 1982 FIFA World Cup, but he played in three games during the 1986 FIFA World Cup.